ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Low Latency/Interactive:
   : The application is interactive, and prefers loss to latency.
-Response time should be optimized at the expense of delay variation and efficient use of the available capacity when sending on this connection.
+Response time should be optimized at the expense of delay variation and efficient use of the available capacity when sending on this Connection.
 This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm); to prefer immediate acknowledgment from the peer endpoint when supported by the underlying transport; and so on.
-  Transport Services implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign a DSCP Assured Forwarding (AF41,AF42,AF43,AF44) {{?RFC2597}} PHB.
+  Transport Services systems that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign a DSCP Assured Forwarding (AF41,AF42,AF43,AF44) {{?RFC2597}} PHB.
 Inelastic traffic that is expected to conform to the configured network service rate could be mapped to the DSCP Expedited Forwarding {{?RFC3246}} or {{?RFC5865}} PHBs.

   Low Latency/Non-Interactive:
   : The application prefers loss to latency, but is not interactive.
-Response time should be optimized at the expense of delay variation and efficient use of the available capacity when sending on this connection.
+Response time should be optimized at the expense of delay variation and efficient use of the available capacity when sending on this Connection.
 Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign a DSCP Assured Forwarding (AF21,AF22,AF23,AF24) {{?RFC2597}} PHB.